Point Blank (2019 film)

-It was digitally released on Netflix on July 12, 2019.
+The film was released on Netflix on July 12, 2019.

 Plot

 Abe Guevara is caught in a shootout at a residential home that results in the death of District Attorney Joshua Gregory.
 He is chased on foot and attempts to escape with his brother Mateo, but Abe is hit by a car, and is subsequently sent to a local hospital.
 A pair of homicide detectives, Regina Lewis and Eric Masterson, are assigned to the case.

-Paul Booker, an everyman ER nurse, is assigned to oversee Abe's recovery at the hospital.
-Mateo, determined to break Abe out in order to pay off a debt with Big D, an influential gangster, kidnaps Paul's pregnant wife Taryn and coerces Paul into working for him.
+Paul Booker, an everyman ER nurse, is overseeing Abe's recovery at the hospital.
+Mateo, determined to break Abe out in order to pay off a debt with influential gangster Big D, kidnaps Paul's pregnant wife Taryn and coerces Paul into helping him.

 Paul breaks out Abe on his stretcher, and they evade detectives Lewis and Masterson just shortly after they arrive.
-Abe reveals that he is in possession of a flash drive, that can expose several corrupt police officers; while making the deal to distribute the flash drive to Gregory, they were ambushed, and Abe was wrongfully incriminated for his death.
-Abe arranges to meet Mateo at a bus station, but realizing that it is a sting operation, they incite a shootout and flee, engaging in a car chase.
+Abe reveals that he is in possession of a flash drive that can expose several corrupt police officers.
+While making the deal to get it to Gregory, they were ambushed, and Abe was wrongfully incriminated for his death.

+Abe arranges to meet Mateo at a bus station, but realizing it is a trap, they incite a shootout and flee, engaging in a car chase.
 After fighting off more cops at a car wash, they escape on foot.

-Seeking a new car, they consult a local gangster, Cheetah.
+Seeking a new car, they consult local gangster Cheetah.
 Lewis and Masterson arrive, and hold them all at gunpoint.
-Masterson realizes that Lewis is one of the corrupt cops on the drive, leading her to kill both Masterson and Cheetah.
+When Masterson realizes that Lewis is one of the corrupt cops on the drive, she kills both Masterson and Cheetah.
 Paul kills her accomplice Jones while she is distracted with incoming reinforcements.

-Abe rendezvouses with Mateo, but he is ambushed for the drive as well by one of Lewis' men, who abduct Taryn.
-Abe and Paul arrive at the rendezvous, only to find Mateo mortally wounded.
-He succumbs to his injuries, and dies.
+Before Abe can meet with Mateo, he is ambushed for the drive by one of Lewis' men, who abduct Taryn.
+Abe and Paul arrive at the rendezvous, only to find Mateo mortally wounded and soon succumbs to his injuries.
 Lewis threatens the two, revealing that she is holding Taryn hostage.